dd32/td-gh-ex/readme.txt

 == License ==

-AyaFreelance WordPress Theme, Copyright 2017 AyaTemplates.com
-AyaFreelance is distributed under the terms of the GNU GPL
+AyaFreelance Theme, Copyright 2017 Aya Templates AyaFreelance is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify